Loading Audio...

-Setting Up CLI Tools for Clarity
+Setting Up Clarity's CLI Tools

 Liferay provides two powerful CLI tools to streamline your development and cloud management workflows: Blade CLI and Liferay Cloud CLI.
 Clarity Vision Solutions recognizes the value of both these tools.
 They'll leverage Blade CLI to enhance their local development processes and Liferay Cloud CLI to efficiently deploy and manage client extensions within their Liferay SaaS project.
 In the following exercises, you'll install these tools and familiarize yourself with some basic commands.